GNiklasch/GWO-glitch-visualization/doc/Rationale.md

   - over time intervals as short as 1/8 second or as long as up to 64 seconds,
     - zooming in to shorter or zooming out to longer intervals as necessary,
   - and possibly vary the initial timestamp by a small amount (to center the view on an adjacent noise feature) or in larger steps of up to a whole minute,
-    - navigating as closely as possible around any gaps in the available data (due to locklosses or data-quality vetoes),
+    - navigating as closely as possible around any gaps in the available data (e.g. due to locklosses or data-quality vetoes),

 in order to
 - inspect the raw waveform